mcb00/blog_bak/_posts/2020-11-08-pandas_for_the_dplyr_user.md

 ---
 keywords: fastai
-description: A tutorial for writing tidy pandas code inspired by R and the tidyverse
+description: An opinionated pandas tutorial to make the five most essential data transformation tasks feel more familiar to R and SQL users
-title: pandas essentials for the tidyverse aficionado
+title: Pandas Data Transormation Essentials, as an R User Sees It
 toc: false
 badges: true
 comments: true